chinapedia/wikipedia.abstract.en/Page/Foreign_relations_of_North_Korea.md

 United States

-Though strained for more than half a century, relations have started to be mended between the United States and the DPRK under leaders Donald Trump and Kim Jong-un.Kim_and_Trump_shaking_hands_at_the_red_carpet_during_the_DPRK–USA_Singapore_Summit.jpg and US President Donald Trump during the 2018 North Korea–United States summit in June 2018.]]
+Though strained for more than half a century, relations have started to be mended between the United States and the DPRK under leaders Donald Trump and Kim Jong-un. and US President Donald Trump during the 2018 North Korea–United States summit in June 2018.]]
 Prior to 2018, relations developed primarily during the Korean War, but in recent years have been largely defined by the DPRK's six tests of nuclear weapons, its development of long-range missiles capable of striking targets thousands of miles away, and its ongoing threats to strike the United States[188] and South Korea with nuclear weapons and conventional forces.[189][190]

 Although hostility between the two countries has its roots in Cold War politics, earlier conflicts between the United States and Korea included the 19th-century _General Sherman_ Incident, when Korean forces attacked a US gunboat sent to negotiate a trade treaty and killed its crew, after it defied instructions from Korean officials.
 A retaliatory US attack followed, called the _Sinmiyangyo_ in Korean.